Venture Debt: Everything You Need to Know

 How do I secure venture debt?

 Not all venture debt is equal.
 It can be a great way to secure additional funding, but the following should be considered:

 - If you don't negotiate properly, it can end up costing the company a lot of money and has the potential to restrict the business owner's ability to make decisions.
-For this reason, having a venture lawyer is essential to ensuring that the contract drawn up is in the best interest of the business and makes sense to helping the business grow.
+For this reason, having a venture lawyer is essential to ensuring that the contract drawn up is in the best interest of the business and makes sense in helping the business grow.

 - If possible, delay the drawdown.
 For companies that already have equity raised and will not need the money from the venture debt immediately, negotiate the terms of the drawdown.
 If possible, extend it out between 6 and 12 months, so you will not have paid back a significant amount before you even need to touch that money.
 Extending the drawdown will extend out the for when you have to start paying back the money and interest on the loan.
 If the lender is not able to do this, see if you can at least change the terms, so you're making payments only on interest rather than on interest and the principal for the first year.

 If you need any help with venture debt, including help with understanding a proposal or contract from a lender and creating counter proposals, feel free to post your question on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to this site.
 Lawyers on UpCounsel come from top law schools, including Harvard Law and Yale Law, and have an average of 14 years of legal experience, including work for or on behalf of Google, Menlo Ventures, and Airbnb.